quantrocket/networking/README.md

 ============================

 This file is part of the networking module https://github.com/cgloeckner/networking.
 The project offers an event-based networking framework for games and other software.
-It's main purpose is to integrate into my own Game Projekt as well as integrate it into FLARE by Clint Bellanger one day.
+It's main purpose is to integrate into my own game project as well as integrate it into FLARE by Clint Bellanger one day.

 The source code is released under CC BY-NC 3.0.
 Feel free to share and remix this work while using it for non-commercial purpose only.
 Please mention me as the base of your work.
 Please read http://creativecommons.org/licenses/by-nc/3.0/ for further information.